Bulk viscosity from neutron decays to dark baryons in neutron star matter: Results

 Here, $m_*^{\text{EOS}}$ means the EoS-specified value of the nucleon Dirac effective mass, which is a function of density and temperature, and $m_{\chi}^{\text{vac}}$ is the vacuum mass of the $\chi$ particle, here 938 MeV, but 940 MeV in Sec.~\ref{sec:rapid_n_decays}.
 In other words, the NWA rate takes the traditional calculation of the $n\rightarrow\chi+\phi$ rate $\Gamma_{n\rightarrow\chi\phi}^{\text{direct}}$ and evaluates it at all possible neutron effective masses and $\chi$ masses, but weighted with a Breit-Wigner factor around the actual neutron effective mass (at the given density and temperature) and the vacuum value of the $\chi$ mass.

-For the widths, in the original NWA paper Alford \textit{et al.} \cite{Alford:2024xfb} used $W\approx T^2/(5\text{ MeV})$ which comes from the calculation in \cite{Sedrakian:2000kc}.
+For the widths, in the original NWA paper Alford \textit{et al.}~\cite{Alford:2024xfb} used $W\approx T^2/(5\text{ MeV})$ which comes from the calculation in \cite{Sedrakian:2000kc}.
 Here, we need both the neutron and $\chi$ widths, and the $\chi$ width will be a function of the parameter $G'$.
-To calculate the neutron width, we calculate the inverse mean free math of the neutron due to the elastic scattering process $n+n\rightarrow n+n$.
+To calculate the neutron width, we calculate the inverse mean free path of the neutron due to the elastic scattering process $n+n\rightarrow n+n$.
 We assume that the neutrons exchange either a sigma or an omega meson, and we include the interference terms.
 For the $\chi$, we considered $\chi+\chi\rightarrow \chi+\chi$ scattering via a dark vector exchange (the same consideration used in obtaining the cross section Eq.~\ref{eq:sigma_chichi}).
 As with $G'$, we define $G_i \equiv \left(g_i/m_i\right)^2$.
 In the degenerate limit, we find the widths (evaluated for a particle on the Fermi surface) to be

 In the above formulas, $E_{F,i}^*$ is the Landau effective mass of the particle species (in contrast to the Dirac effective mass of the neutron $m_*$).
+The values of $G_i$ for the $npe$ matter EoSs used in this work are shown in Table \ref{table:Gvalues}.
 In our rate calculations, we do the full phase space integration with arbitrary particle degeneracy, but showing the widths in the degenerate limit allows us to see some characteristic features.
 For example, the widths indeed go as the square of the temperature, as they should \cite{coleman2015introduction}.
 Secondly, the nucleon width has, in the limit of low density (small Fermi momentum), a cancellation between the scalar and vector exchange terms.
 No such cancellation exists for the dark baryon, because we only gave it repulsive (vector) interactions, and so the nucleon width will typically be smaller than the dark baryon width in our model.

 We should also note that the widths are a function of the energy of the particle.
 In the width calculation, we consider an on-shell particle, but of course one should be more general in the future.
 In the degenerate limit expressions (Eqs.~\ref{eq:WN_degenerate} and \ref{eq:Wchi_degenerate}), we chose the energy to be the Fermi energy, but in the full-phase-space-integration approach (valid for arbitrary degeneracy), which we use in our actual rate calculations, we chose a typical energy: for example, for the nucleons,